Women's Auxiliary Army Corps (New Zealand): War service

 In New Zealand, WAACs fulfilled a variety of roles, many of which clerical or administrative in nature.
 Others operated communication equipment and heavy machinery.
 The success of the equivalent British organisation for women, the Auxiliary Territorial Service, in assuming coastal and anti-aircraft defence duties was noted, and the WAAC performed similar duties in New Zealand.

 Over 900 WAACs served abroad with the 2NZEF, mainly in Egypt and, later in the war, Italy.
-Although their presence were largely appreciated for the morale of the personnel of the main contingent of the 2NZEF, the 2nd New Zealand Division, there were concerns that problems may arise if they were to marry.
+Although their presence were largely appreciated for the morale of the personnel of the main contingent of the 2NZEF, the 2nd New Zealand Division, there were concerns that problems might arise if they were to marry.
 The WAAC had a nursing division, with over 200 personnel serving as voluntary aid detachments (VADs) across the 2NZEF hospitals in the Middle East; a welfare division, mainly employed in the New Zealand Forces Clubs in Cairo, and later a clerical division.
 Some WAACs served in clerical roles at the various medical facilities in Egypt, allowing the men previously doing this work to serve with field units.
 Other WAACs based in Egypt as part of the welfare division prepared parcels for New Zealanders interned in the prisoner of war camps in Europe and helped soldiers on leave shop for gifts for family back in New Zealand.
 In November 1943, once the 2nd New Zealand Division became involved in the Italian campaign, 15 WAACs were shifted to Bari to establish a New Zealand Forces Club there.
 As the campaign progressed, further clubs were established in Rome and Florence.
 Other WAACs were based in London, working in the Fernleaf club for New Zealand personnel there.